RallyCommunity/permissions-provisioning/README.md

  ![Screenshot](/images/user-pending-permission-requests.png)

-* <b>Administrators</b> see the permission requests, including the Full project path, when they refresh the Admin App.
+* Administrators see the permission requests, including the Full project path, when they refresh the Admin App.

 ![Screenshot](/images/admin-requested-permission.png)

-* <b>Administrators</b> click on the link to the user to edit the user
+* Administrators click on the link to the user to edit the user
-* <b>Administrator</b> applies the appropriate permission
+* Administrator applies the appropriate permission
-* <b>Administrator</b> removes the permission request from the Admin App once the permission request has been fulfilled.
+* Administrators removes the permission request from the Admin App once the permission request has been fulfilled.

 ## Requirements
 For users with limited permissions to use the User permissions provisioning app, the User needs, at minimum, Viewer permission for the project that the App is shared with in order to search the project name tree and submit permission requests.